kenbod/notes_on_phoenix/install.md

 With that, you have all the pieces in place.
 Note: You will eventually need to make sure that postgres is running in the background on your machine.

+## Configuring postgres

+Phoenix, by default, assumes that it can connect to a Postgres database on the localhost using the account name `postgres` with the password `postgres`.
+You can login to your running postgres server using the `psql` command.
+Once inside `psql`, you can type `\?` to get a list of commands that you can use to configure your postgres server.
+You can change the password for the `postgres` user with the command `\password postgres` and then entering the desired password.

+I'm only using this set-up since the server and database we're using will both be located behind a firewall and used only internally.
+Our database's ports will not be exposed to the public internet.